+Penalty: $10 000.

+(2a) Without limiting subsection (2), the licensee shall ensure, unless the Director otherwise approves, that a person approved as a manager under section 35B or appointed under subsection (3) is present at the licensed premises at any time when business is conducted at those premises.

-Penalty: $5 000.
+Penalty: $10 000.

+(2b) Subsection (2a) does not apply in relation to the conduct of business at licensed premises at a particular time if —

+(a) there is only one licensee and that licensee is a natural person; and

+(b) the licensee is present at those premises at that time.

-(3) Where the manager of the licensed premises approved under section 35B is absent from the premises or there is no such manager in respect of the premises —
+(3) Where the manager, or if there is more than one manager, each manager, of the licensed premises approved under section 35B is absent from the premises or there is no such manager in respect of the premises —

 (a) a person appointed by the licensee (other than a person who at any time has been found under this Act to be a person who is not a fit and proper person to manage licensed premises) may manage the premises for a period of not more than 7 days; or